Toxicology and Exposure Limits

 Toxicologists use a variety of equipment and techniques to study the effects of chemical substances on living organisms.
 These include:

-- Animal models: Animal models are used to study the effects of chemical substances on living organisms.
-Animal models can be used to investigate the toxicity of a chemical substance, to identify the target organs of toxicity, and to develop antidotes to chemical poisoning.
+- Animal models: Used to study the effects of chemical substances on living organisms.
+Animal models can be used to investigate the toxicity of a chemical substance, identify target organs of toxicity, and develop antidotes to chemical poisoning.

-- In vitro models: In vitro models are used to study the effects of chemical substances on cells or tissues in a laboratory setting.
-In vitro models can be used to investigate the toxicity of a chemical substance, to identify the mechanisms of toxicity, and to develop new drugs and therapies.
+- In vitro models: Used to study the effects of chemical substances on cells or tissues in a laboratory setting.
+In vitro models can be used to investigate the toxicity of a chemical substance, identify mechanisms of toxicity, and develop new drugs and therapies.

-- Analytical chemistry: Analytical chemistry is used to measure the concentrations of chemical substances in environmental and biological samples.
-Analytical chemistry can be used to monitor exposure to chemical substances, to investigate the sources of chemical contamination, and to develop methods for cleaning up contaminated sites.
+- Analytical chemistry: Used to measure the concentrations of chemical substances in environmental and biological samples.
+Analytical chemistry can be used to monitor exposure to chemical substances, investigate sources of chemical contamination, and develop methods for cleaning up contaminated sites.

 Types of Experiments